About Team Kilimanjaro

 TK’s staffing procedures are entirely unique.
 Allocation of work to our guides, cooks and porters is strictly on the basis of merit, continued performance and positive feedback from climbers.
 We have daily training assessments for those not on the mountain, at which team leaders will score all candidates for effort and ability.
 Only the most dedicated and hardworking will be assigned to the next expedition.
 In this way with all members of Team Kilimanjaro on permanent assessment we aim to guarantee against complacency and waning performance and to create a healthy and competitive ethos in which hard work, reliability and punctuality are rewarded.

-John served with two British Army units before beginning life as an expeditioneer.
-He has led various expeditions throughout the world.
-Complementary to his role with TK he serves as a mountain safety consultant to Kilimanjaro National Park and was responsible for determining the cause of the tragic accident of 4th January 2006 which resulted in the Western Breach assault route being closed.
+John has led various expeditions throughout the world.
+Complementary to his role with TK he served as a mountain safety consultant to Kilimanjaro National Park and was responsible for determining the cause of the tragic accident of 4th January 2006 which resulted in the Western Breach assault route being closed.

 He holds the verified British speed record for Kilimanjaro, has created a completely new route on the north side of Kilimanjaro that ascends the Credner Glacier and traverses the Crater, and has advised the National Parks authorities on environmental impact reduction.

 John is currently in training to attempt the world’s first continuous 5,000 metre vertical speed ascent to Kilimanjaro’s summit.

 For four years Rebecca held the woman’s world record as the fastest woman to climb Kilimanjaro and is also the first woman to have taken the unprecedented risk of speed climbing the mountain, and without full prior acclimatisation.